Franco Freda: Biography

-In 1969 Freda published The Disintegration of the System, which became an important text for the Italian far right.
-In this book Freda broke the classical anti communist stance of the far right and proposed a strategic alliance between the far left and the far right to subvert capitalist society.
-Freda's approach ideologically justified the merging of ultra-radicals from opposite flanks in a common struggle against the western liberal state and Soviet communism (which was also opposed by Mao's regime in China).
+In 1969, Freda published The Disintegration of the System, which became an important text for the Italian far-right.
+In this book, Freda broke the classical anticommunist stance of the far-right and proposed a strategic alliance between the far-left and the far-right to subvert capitalist society.
+Freda's approach ideologically justified the merging of ultra-radicals from opposite flanks in a common struggle against the Western liberal state and Soviet communism, which was also opposed by Mao's regime in China.
 He also began to criticise the MSI leadership, accusing it of compromising with the "agonizing democracy of the Republic".
 This position, along with the proposal of a hierarchical, collectivist State which found its roots explicitly in Plato, earned him the title of "Nazi-Maoist".
-Freda's ideology influenced many 1970s far right Italian groups, such as the Lotta di Popolo and Terza Posizione.
+Freda's ideology influenced many 1970s far-right Italian groups, such as the Lotta di Popolo and Terza Posizione.